pnp/powershell/documentation/Get-PnPRecycleBinItem.md

 ```

 ### -SecondStage
-Return all items in the second stage recycle bin.
+Returns all items in the second stage recycle bin.

 ```yaml
 Type: SwitchParameter